djstillme/modular-pendulum/README.md

 manim Animate.py Animate --fps 144 -r 2560,1440
 ```

+> [!NOTE]
-_Note: The amount of time it takes the animation to be produced is directly proportional to the number of frames generated (Duration X FPS), that said, expect it to take anywhere from a couple minutes up to an hour to be completed depending on how many frames you're trying to create._
+>  _The amount of time it takes the animation to be produced is directly proportional to the number of frames generated (Duration X FPS), that said, expect it to take anywhere from a couple minutes up to an hour to be completed depending on how many frames you're trying to create._

 ## Parameters